5 of the Most Common Identity Theft Scams (and How to Protect Yourself)

 It’s best to catch them as early as possible.

-One good way to protect yourself is knowing what to look out for, especially since scammers will try just about anything to steal your info these days.
+Another good way to protect yourself is knowing what to look out for, especially because scammers will try just about anything to steal your info these days.

-Keeping that in mind, here are five of the most common identity theft scams of 2017:
+Keeping that in mind, here are five of the most common identity theft scams:

 1. The W-2 Email Scam